aashishsoni145/text-to-speech-to-video/README.md

 ## Watch This Full Tutorial Video to Understand How This AI Bot Works!

-##Run Python Code (Android {using} [termux])
+#Run Python Code (Android (termux))

-# first install git and python in your termux by using these commands.
+## first install git and python in your termux by using these commands.
 `pkg install git`
 `pkg install python`
-# Now clone the git by using this command.
+## Now clone the git by using this command.
 `git clone https://github.com/aashishsoni145/text-to-speech-to-video`

-# Install all necessary libraries before using the python file.
+## Install all necessary libraries before using the python file.

 `pip install openai`
 `pip install moviepy`